 N: How did you decide to build your career about wine?

-I was always interested in wine and I always liked it.
+R: I was always interested in wine and I always liked it.
 Firstly, I studied in Catholic University of Chile in Santiago and during my studies I always felt an attraction for wine.
 Then I decided to make my specialization in “Agrobusiness”.
-Since I would like to approach the world of wine, I also took courses of Enology and Viticulture as a complement to my studies.
+Since I would like to approach the world of wine, I also took courses in Enology and Viticulture as a complement to my studies.
 After I finished my specialization, I started to work as an agricultural economist; I always liked the finance part and marketing.
-However I always felt the need to be close to nature.
+However, I always felt the need to be close to nature.
 My wife Cecilia Grallert and I, we have the same formation of agrarian economy.
 She had worked in Viña Veramonte as brand manager and she also always liked wine.
-When we got married, we went to Europe with my wife to make a sabbatical year, but in the end it ended up like three and half years.
+When we got married, we went to Europe with my wife to take a sabbatical year, but in the end, it ended up like three and half years.
 During that period, we travelled extensively in Europe and got to know a lot of countries and people.
 We always visited the wineries in each country and attended wine tastings.
-After this experience, we felt that we did not want to return working in agricultural economy but we want to work closer to the nature so we went back to studying.
-According to the suggestions of our professors in Chile, we started to study the master of enology and viticulture in Montpellier and after we also obtained the national diploma of oenologist (Diplome national d’oenologue in French).
+After this experience, we felt that we did not want to return to working in the agricultural economy but we wanted to work closer to nature so we went back to studying.
+According to the suggestions of our professors in Chile, we started to study the master of enology and viticulture in Montpellier and after that we also obtained the national diploma of oenologist (Diplome national d’oenologue in French).
 We were fascinated with this career, and still we are.

 N: What is the style of the wines of Château Kirwan and characteristics of its terroir?

-We want to develop a style of wine that respects the expression of terroir, so they are pure and very precise wines in the tastings.
+R: We want to develop a style of wine that respects the expression of terroir, so they are pure and very precise wines in the tastings.
 The wines of Château Kirwan are produced in a very gentle way without forcing, without harsh extraction during the vinification and by treating every vat separately so that they respect the quality according to their expression of terroir.
 There are vats that are more tannic than others, vats that have different taste than others.
-That is why during the vinification, we adapt all the practices perfectly to the characteristic of each vat.
+That is why during the vinification, we adapt all the practices perfectly to the characteristics of each vat.

 Moreover, there is a huge job of tasting to make the best wine in the world possible; that is our real aim.
 Château Kirwan wines show their expression of terroir to the fullest and they are without any manipulations that try to show them like something they are not finally.
 We choose the barrels that will bring just complexity and some structure but that will not take the leading part of wine.
-The wine will not be loaded with barrel aromas like chocolate nor mocha.
+The wine will not be loaded with barrel aromas like chocolate or mocha.
 Our wines are as fruity and floral as possible, with elegance, with soft and silky tannins, with good acidity and long finish.

-When we come to the features of the terroir, it is characterized with having 4 varieties; Cabernet Sauvignon and Merlot as major varieties, and also Petit Verdot and Cabernet Franc.
+When we come to the features of the terroir, it is characterized by having four varieties; Cabernet Sauvignon and Merlot as major varieties, and also Petit Verdot and Cabernet Franc.
 That is already a feature that the other châteaux of Grand cru classé do not have much.
-Moreover from the harvest 2016, we will have Carménère as a fifth variety that participates to final blend of Kirwan.
-Another important characteristic of Kirwan is the great diversity of soil; there are 31 different soil types, which can be grouped in 4 groups finally.
-Within the plots of different soils, there are different expressions of the varieties, and then we have to make a selection inside of the same plot because there are 2-3 different tastes or different qualities among them.
+Moreover from the harvest 2016, we will have Carménère as a fifth variety that participates in the final blend of Kirwan.
+Another important characteristic of Kirwan is the great diversity of soil; there are thirty one different soil types, which can be grouped in four groups finally.
+Within the plots of different soils, there are different expressions of the varieties, and then we have to make a selection inside of the same plot because there are two or three different tastes or different qualities among them.
 Another feature that we have in Château Kirwan is the large proportion of clay in the soil and this clay works as a tampon; in dry years with its power of water retention and in rainy years with generating a little extra hydric stress, which other soils without clay do not do.
-This is important since the irrigation is prohibited.
-These are the characteristics of Château Kirwan that differentiate it from other châteaus in the appellation of Margaux.
+This is important since irrigation is prohibited.
+These are the characteristics of Château Kirwan that differentiate it from other châteaux in the appellation of Margaux.

 N: You also work in Chile as a consultant.
 What are the novelties that you observed in the last years in Chilean wine sector?

-In our spare time, we devote ourselves to give consultancy together with Cecilia, we have our consultancy firm that is mostly run by her.
-In this moment, I am giving consultancy to Viña de Martino which is one of the most important wineries in Chile and where a very respectable oenologist works.
+R: In our spare time, we devote ourselves to give consultancy together with Cecilia, we have our consultancy firm that is mostly run by her.
+At this moment, I am giving consultancy to Viña de Martino which is one of the most important wineries in Chile and where a very respectable oenologist works.
 What I observed recently that has changed in Chile, is that they started to have a greater consciousness of the importance of soil in the impression of the vines and they are doing a better work to analyze the soil and try to find vineyards that have proper personalities.
 In Chile, the global varieties like Cabernet Sauvignon, Merlot and Malbec are generally cultivated.
 But there are also trials with new strains, strains that are uncommon and found planted in the southern part of the country.
-There, we have vineyards that are planted many years ago but they are a bit abandoned, nowadays they are retaken and they are returning to give fruits for a different wine.
+There, we have vineyards that were planted years ago but they are a bit abandoned, nowadays they are retaken and they are returning to give fruits for a different wine.
 Carignan is a variety that is not used commonly in the world but here it has more success since it gives a wine with different characteristics.
 It is also worked with the variety País, that also gives a particular wine with its proper characteristics.
-So, these are the things they I realize that they are changing in Chile; the way of thinking, the desire to make wine with its own characteristic, give importance to the soil and try new varieties.
+So, these are the things I realize that they are changing in Chile; the way of thinking, the desire to make wine with its own characteristic, give importance to the soil and try new varieties.

-All images © 2016 by Nedret Neslihan IVIT.
+All images © 2016 by Wines of Nesli.
 All rights reserved.